dmgoeller/haptic-icons/README.md

 ## Installation

-This icon theme is available at https://store.kde.org.
+This icon theme is available at [https://store.kde.org](https://store.kde.org/p/1502575/).
 It can be installed from there or via KDE system settings.
-To manually install the icons, download the `haptic-dark`, `haptic-light` and `material-design` folders and copy them to `~/.local/share/icons` or `/usr/share/icons`.
+To manually install the icons, copy the _haptic-dark_, _haptic-light_ and _material-design_ folders to `~/.local/share/icons` or `/usr/share/icons`.